 Credit cards with a cash advance option may come with checks that allow you to conveniently write one for cash or deposit.
 The dollar amount of the check would then be charged as a cash advance on your credit card account.

 You may be able to use your credit card’s PIN to take a cash advance.
-Depending on the options at your ATM, you may be able to withdraw the cash advance and then deposit the funds to your checking or savings.
+Depending on the options at your ATM, you may be able to withdraw the cash advance and then deposit the funds to your checking account or savings account.
 Alternatively, you may be able to transfer the dollars in one transaction.
 Note that ATM-based transactions may have lower dollar limits, especially if you’re withdrawing the cash.

 Is It Good to Transfer Money From a Credit Card to a Bank Account?